 What are the SEED Awards?

-2016 SEED Awards - What do enterprises win?
+What do enterprises win?

-|Tools: self-help tools that help enterprises prioritise and address their most urgent needs, for instance by assisting with market analysis, developing a funding strategy, mapping stakeholder relationships, and developing Memoranda of Understanding with partners.|
+|Tools: self-help tools that enable enterprises prioritise and address their most urgent needs, for example by assisting with market analysis, developing a funding strategy, mapping stakeholder relationships or measuring impact.|

-|Profiling: SEED Winners are profiled nationally, regionally and internationally through a high-level SEED International Awards Ceremony in Nairobi, Kenya, with senior government and UN officials, development, support, and financial institutions as well as through marketing and promotional activities such as our website, blog and social media channels.|
+|Profiling: SAG-SEED Winners are profiled nationally and regionally through a high-level Awards Ceremony as well as internationally through SEED marketing and promotional activities such as our website, blog and social media channels.|

-|Network Building: SEED facilitates contacts between its winning start-ups and support organisations, funders, policy-makers, other enterprises such as SEED Alumni, and SEED Partners and Associates.|
+|Network Building: SEED facilitates connections with valuable contacts to support organisations, such as with funders, policy-makers, other enterprises such as SEED Alumni, and SEED Partners and Associates.|

-Further details about the 2016 SEED Awards
+Further details about the 2017 SEED Awards

 Up to fifteen SAG-SEED Awards in Burkina Faso, Ghana, Kenya, Mauritius, South Africa and Uganda are sponsored by the SWITCH-Africa Green project, which is implemented by UNEP with the assistance of the European Union:

 SWITCH-Africa Green is implemented by UNEP with the assistance of the European Union.
-The European Union is made up of 27 Member States who have decided to gradually link together their know-how, resources and destinies.
+The European Union is made up of 28 Member States who have decided to gradually link together their know-how, resources and destinies.
 Together, during a period of enlargement of 50 years, they have built a zone of stability, democracy and sustainable development whilst maintaining cultural diversity, tolerance and individual freedoms.
 The European Union is committed to sharing its achievements and its values with countries and peoples beyond its borders.

 The Government of Flanders is active in Malawi, Mozambique and South Africa.
 It works not only with the local authorities, but also with indirect actors such as NGOs, research institutes and international organizations.
 In South Africa, the focus is on job creation through Small Enterprise Development, and improving food security through smallholder farming.
 As from 2017 the focus will move towards addressing climate change and its effects on South Africa.